Rita Ora: 2012–2013: Musical breakthrough and Ora

 Whilst supporting Coldplay on their Mylo Xyloto Tour, she later announced that her debut album would be titled Ora.
 The album was released on 27 August 2012 in Europe and Oceania, and debuted at the top of the UK Albums Chart.
 Ora was nominated for Best New Artist, Push Artist and Best UK/Ireland Act at the 2012 MTV Europe Music Awards.
 In September 2012, it was announced that Ora would be the opening act on the UK concerts from Usher's Euphoria Tour set to start in January 2013.
 However, the tour was postponed due to Usher's "professional and personal commitments".
-"Shine Ya Light", released on 4 November, became Ora's fourth consecutive UK top ten single in 2012, peaking at number ten.
+"Shine Ya Light", released on 4 November, became Ora's fourth consecutive UK top ten single in 2012 (the only artist to do so in 2012), peaking at number ten.
 On 28 November 2012, Ora performed as a special guest at the concert held in Tirana, Albania, for the 100th Anniversary of the Independence of Albania.

 In January 2013, Ora embarked on her first UK tour, Radioactive Tour, to support her debut album.
 She was nominated for three awards at the 2013 Brit Awards, including the Brit Award for British Breakthrough Act.
 Also in January 2013, Ora revealed that her second album would be clearer and have more direction than the first one.
 On 26 February 2013, she revealed to Digital Spy that her second album shows a different angle to a "party girl".
 On 24 May 2013, Ora was the headline act on the In New Music We Trust stage at BBC Radio 1's Big Weekend.
 On 28 June 2013, she performed on the Pyramid Stage at Glastonbury.